thenativeweb/ensurethat/README.md

 - `string`
 - `uuid`

+In case at least one validator fails, node-ensurethat will throw an error with an appropriate error message.

-The `that` function returns an object which contains a property for each argument.
+If everything is fine, the `that` function returns an object which contains a property for each argument.

 ```javascript
 var add = function() {